hwayne/hacker-test-history/README.md

 ####  0094 Can you convert hex to octal in your head?

+Hex is base 16, octal is base 8.

 ####  0095 Do you know how to use a Kleene star?

 In the pattern-matching syntax of regular expressions, the Kleene star means "zero or more of the preceeding item".
 For example, if the pattern `ab` matches the string "ab", then the pattern `ab*` would match the strings "a", "ab", "abb", "abbb", and so forth.